Think those bags are recyclable? California says think again - NewsBreak

 Think those bags are recyclable?
 California says think again

-Since California adopted the nation's first ban on single-use plastic shopping bags in 2014, most grocery stores have turned to thicker, reusable plastic bags that are supposed to be recyclable.
+Since California adopted the nation’s first ban on single-use plastic shopping bags tin 2014, most grocery stores have turned to thicker, reusable plastic bags that are supposed to be recyclable.

-But Atty.
-Gen. Rob Bonta is now investigating whether the bags are truly recyclable as required by law.
+But Attorney General Rob Bonta is now investigating whether the bags are truly recyclable as required by law.

-“We’ve all been to the store and forgotten to bring our reusable bags,” Bonta said.
+“We’ve all been to the store and forgotten to bring our reusable bags,” Bonta said recently.
 “At least the plastic bags we buy at the register for 10 cents have those ‘chasing arrows’ that say they are 100% recyclable, right?
 Perhaps wrong.”

 His office declined to say last week how many of the companies responded, citing an ongoing investigation.
 The American Chemistry Council, a plastics industry group, said that manufacturers disagree with Bonta’s characterization.